 The HAH program is guided and supervised by NM veterans from various branches of the military and the majority are combat veterans who can relate to and communicate well with the participating veterans and Armed Services members.
 A NM licensed mental health professional is also available throughout the program.
 This peer-to-peer relationship is important to build trust so that participants in the program can relax and enjoy the learning experience.
 When participants take this positive experience home, they can continue to enjoy these adaptive sports and recreational activities and nurture a positive environment within their families.
 By offering this project, HAH helps improve the health equity of NM veterans (both male and female), increase their confidence in seeking employment; prevent, reduce, and ultimately minimize, the suicide rate of our returning warriors.

-The effectiveness of this HAH program has led to requests for expanding the HAH service to law enforcement personnel, fire fighters, first responders, and COVID-care medical workers who are suffering from similar disabilities.
-HAH is working to add this service in the immediate future as the program has now moved to the Lincoln Pines facility at Fort Stanton, in Lincoln County, NM.
+The effectiveness of this program has led HAH to expand services to law enforcement personnel, fire fighters, first responders, and COVID-care medical workers who are suffering from similar disabilities.
+These services are now available at the new home of Healing Americas Heroes at Fort Stanton, NM.

 Veterans & First Responders organization helping heal the scars of trauma cause from simply doing our jobs.
 You are not alone.
 Apply to one of our free recreational therapy programs today!